Dannelysbeth/OAuth2.0-Java/README.md

-OAuth2.0 Java app for Google authentication and authorization to do
+OAuth2.0 Java app for Google and Microsoft authentication and authorization
-  Add Microsoft Authentication as well